 Fundamental difference between leadership and management is as follows:

 - New directions are set by leader.
 Leadership is setting a vision for a group that is followed by group.

 - Controlling or guiding peoples as per the principles or values is management.

 It is an oversimplification to assume that leaders lead and followers follow because the relationship between management, leadership, and followers is a complex one.

 Management and leadership are generally part of the similar role because there is a frequent change of the direction (leadership) and controlling resources to achieve that direction (management).
 The difference can be seen more clearly by looking at some examples of leadership without management, and management without leadership.

 What is Leadership?

-Leadership in business is company’s management capacity to set and achieve the challenging targets.
-It also involves taking decisive and fast action when required, outperform the competition, and inspire others to perform at the highest level.
+Leadership in business is company’s management capacity to set and achieve challenging targets.
+It also involves taking decisive and fast action when required, outperforms the competition, and inspire others to perform at the highest level.